 For more on state/national parks in the Keys, check out my friend Aireona’s post Beyond the Overseas Highway!

-Also check out Snook’s Bayside Restaurant for a good sunset and The Pelican for budget-friendly accommodation (budget-friendly… if you want luxury, look elsewhere) – they offer cottages (i.e. standard rooms) and suites (includes kitchens and sitting rooms), and breakfast is included.
+Also check out Snook’s Bayside Restaurant for a good sunset and The Pelican for budget-friendly accommodation (budget-friendly… if you want luxury, look elsewhere) – they offer cottages (i.e. standard rooms) and suites (includes kitchens and sitting rooms), and breakfast is included (click here for more details and current rates).
 Enjoy!